Index:

 The installation procedure for the TAP adapters should follow the steps below:

-3. Check the measuring connection pin/point of the TAP adapter: This should be clean and free of obstructions such as iron filings, solder tin, paint, and rust, among others.
-If necessary, you should clean, and it may be required to use abrasive material such as sponge or sandpaper to remove imperfections;
+- Check the measuring connection pin/point of the TAP adapter: It should be clean and free of obstructions such as iron filings, solder tin, paint, and rust, among others.
+If necessary, you should clean, and it may be required to use abrasive material such as heavy duty scour pad or sandpaper to remove imperfections;

 The following are indications of existing TAPs and recommended care during the installation of TAP adapters.